Cost of Living Payments for the year 2023/24 are being paid to eligible households across the UK to help with the cost of living.

 This is known as the Disability Payment.

-The payment of £150 will in Summer 2023.
-Exact payment windows will be announced closer to the time.
-This is paid in addition to any Cost of Living Payment you receive with your benefits or tax credits.
+The payment of £150 was paid automatically between 20 June and 4 July.
+This was paid in addition to any Cost of Living Payment you received with your benefits or tax credits.

 If you are eligible for Winter Fuel Payments